 Transparency and Cooperation

 The hallmark of the Internal Medicine Program is collegiality and cooperation.
 This attitude permeates the entire Department of Medicine and is the reason why so many of our residents stay for fellowship and for their career.
 The administration regards the residents as essential members of the staff and has several ways to get their input on important issues for the residency program and the hospital as a whole.
-The Housestaff Advisory Committee (HAC) is made of elected representatives from each year, the chief residents, the program director and associate program directors which discusses upcoming changes to the program and issues of concern for the residents.
+The Housestaff Advisory Committee (HAC) is comprised of elected representatives from each year, the chief residents, the program director, and associate program directors who discuss upcoming changes to the program and issues of concern for the residents.
 All major changes to the program are vetted in this setting and tweaked to be suitable for all parties.
-The chief residents also meet with the residents monthly without any administrators to hear concerns and explain recent changes to the program at “breakfast with the chiefs.”
-Dr. Conti, the Chair of Medicine, and Dr. Edwards, the Program Director, also meet with all the residents in a town hall style meeting at noon conference to discuss issues that impact residents.
+The chief residents also meet with the residents monthly without any administrators to hear concerns and explain recent changes to the program at “Breakfast with the Chiefs.”
 These avenues assure that the voices of the residents are always heard and their input is incorporated into systems changes at all levels.

-This is a teaching team at Shands Hospital intended to simulate life as a hospitalist as most traditional teaching teams.
-It consists of two upper level residents and an attending hospitalist, with only occasional presence of 4th year medical students.
-The two residents function largely independently including rounding separately with the attending.
+These are teaching teams at UF Health Shands Hospital and the Malcom Randall VA Medical Center intended to simulate life as a hospitalist.
+It consists of two upper level residents (Shands) or one upper level resident (VA) and an attending hospitalist.
+The residents function largely independently including rounding separately with the attending.
 They are also free of outpatient clinical duties during this rotation in order to further simulate the hospitalist experience.
 This is a highly desirable rotation for the hospitalists, therefore only the very best are allowed to staff this service.

 All categorical interns rotate through this service in order to prepare them to perform standard internal medicine invasive procedures including paracentesis, thoracentesis, lumbar puncture, central line placement, and joint injections.
-It consists of supervised time in a state of the art simulation lab at the VA as well as a consult based service which assists all services at the VA with invasive procedures.
-As a result, at the start of their second year of residency all PGY-2s are competent, confident and ready to supervise these procedures.
+It consists of supervised time in a state-of-the-art simulation lab at the VA as well as a consult based service that assists all services at the VA with invasive procedures.
+As a result, at the start of their second year of residency all PGY-2 residents are competent, confident, and ready to supervise these procedures.

 In addition to the excellent clinical experience provided at UF, there is also a longitudinal and multifaceted approach to preparation for the American Board of Internal Medicine (ABIM) exam.
-Noon conferences are divided into organ system blocks according to their representation on the boards.
+Noon conferences are divided into organ system blocks according to their representation on the board exam.
 Topics are then assigned to faculty who have demonstrated superior commitment to education and have given excellent lectures in the past.
-In addition, on Thursdays after Grand Rounds, PGY-2’s and PGY-3’s are required to attend an hour long board review session.
-Interns are also welcome to attend if they do not have other responsibilities during that time period.
-During these sessions, residents work through MKSAP board review questions with the guidance of a faculty member from the specialty being covered that day.
+In addition, on Thursdays after Grand Rounds, a one-hour board review session is offered targeted for upper level residents.
+Finally, June of the PGY-3 year is entirely dedicated to board review, with no clinical duties aside from 1 day of clinic per week.